-The parameter values, shown in Table 1 are representative of a small open economy that starts out from an equilibrium of zero aid transfers (implying both $\beta = \zeta = 0$ ).
-The value of the preference parameter $\rho$ is standard, while the technological parameter A is chosen to reproduce growth rates that reflect the recent experience of a sample of developing countries (see Section 6).
-The share of government input in private production ( $\alpha$ ) is adopted from Barro (1990), while the size of the government ( $\gamma$ ) as a fraction of domestic GNP is set at 0.3.
-The fraction of domestic currency in total domestic liquidity ( $\alpha$ ) ranges from 0.5 to 0.9 in order to capture the effect of currency substitution.
-Finally, the parameter $\varphi \in [0,1]$ reflects the level of sophistication of the domestic financial markets (the higher the $\varphi$ , the less developed the markets).
+The parameter values, shown in Table 1 are representative of a small open economy that starts out from an equilibrium of zero aid transfers (implying both $\beta = \zeta = 0$).
+The value of the preference parameter ρ is standard, while the technological parameter A is chosen to reproduce growth rates that reflect the recent experience of a sample of developing countries (see Section 6).
+The share of government input in private production (α) is adopted from Barro (1990), while the size of the government (γ) as a fraction of domestic GNP is set at 0.3.16 The fraction of domestic currency in total domestic liquidity (ω) ranges from 0.5 to 0.9 in order to capture the effect of currency substitution.
+Finally, the parameter $\varphi \in [0,1]$ reflects the level of sophistication of the domestic financial markets (the higher the φ , the less developed the markets).

 Calibration of equations (27), (28), and (29) with the conventional parameter values described, yields the benchmark equilibrium illustrated in Figure 1.
-The benchmark economy is examined with respect to the growth rate achieved under the two domestic financing methods, income taxation ( $g_T$ ) in Figure 1a, and inflation taxation ( $g_M$ ) in Figure 1b.
-The equilibrium is parameterized for different levels of financial development ( $\varphi$ ) and shares of domestic currency in total liquidity ( $\omega$ ).
+The benchmark economy is examined with respect to the growth rate achieved under the two domestic financing methods, income taxation (\mathcal{P}T) in Figure 1a, and inflation taxation (\mathcal{P}M) in Figure 1b.
+The equilibrium is parameterized for different levels of financial development (φ) and shares of domestic currency in total liquidity (ω).
 The numerical results reveal plausible rates of growth for a small developing economy.
 Figure 1c combines the first two figures, allowing a comparison between the two domestic financing methods.
-When cash is required only for consumption goods purchases ( $\varphi = 0$ ), government expenditures financed by domestic income taxes are more distortionary than government expenditures financed by domestic inflation taxes, regardless of the level of $\omega$ .
+When cash is required only for consumption goods purchases ($\varphi = 0$), government expenditures financed by domestic inflation taxes, regardless of the level of ω .
 To explain that result analytically focus first on inflation-tax financed government expenditures.
-With $\varphi = 0$ , equation (28) reveals that an increase in the government size ( $\gamma$ ) enhances the growth rate of the economy, although less than one-to-one, implying that liquidity
+With $\varphi = 0$, equation (28) reveals that an increase in the government size (γ) enhances the growth rate of the economy, although less than one-to-one, implying that liquidity is not superneutral.
+Now concentrate on income-tax financed government expenditures.
+With $\varphi = 0$, equation (27) indicates that an increase in the size of government has two opposing effects.
+As a consequence, a government size increase distorts the economy more in this case than under seigniorage finance.
+Therefore, when investment purchases do not require cash of either type, inflation-tax financing leads to higher growth.

-&lt;sup>16 To determine how sensitive the results of the numerical analysis are to the chosen government size, the numerical exercises are repeated with $\gamma$ equal to 0.1, 0.2, and 0.4.
-Although, the growth rate under each tax policy differs in size with different $\gamma$ , the qualitative implications remain the same as with a government size of 0.3.
+16 To determine how sensitive the results of the numerical analysis are to the chosen government size, the numerical exercises are repeated with γ equal to 0.1, 0.2, and 0.4.
+Although, the growth rate under each tax policy differs in size with different γ , the qualitative implications remain the same as with a government size of 0.3.
 The results are available upon request from the author.